-It's important to find the origin of your flat tire.
+While removing the tube, it's important to look for the origin of your flat tire.
 It may be a nail that is now long gone, leaving you with a hole in your tube and tire.
 Or it may be a thorn or piece of glass that is still stuck in the tire and could damage your newly repaired or replaced tube.

 When searching for the cause of a flat, begin on the outside and work your way in.

 Tube damage can be difficult to spot.
 If you don't see any obvious punctures or blowouts, try inflating the tube so you can check for escaping air.
-To find very small leaks, pass the tube close to your eye or submerge it in water and look for bubbles.
+To find very small leaks, pass the tube close to your eye to feel for air or submerge it in water and look for bubbles.